Faculty & Staff

 “LCA is special to me because, from its core, this school desires to stand on God’s word and that flows out into all that happens here.
 It is special to me because I have the privilege to teach the subjects I love while inspiring and investing in my students in a way that deepens their walk with God.
 It is special to me because my entire family is here with me, my wife teaching PreK and my three boys in their classrooms.”

-Mrs. Anderson holds a Bachelors of Science in Christian Education from University of Northwestern-St. Paul and spent three years teaching pre-school at Berean Baptist Education Center along with various substitute teaching positions while raising her boys.
+Mrs. Anderson holds a Bachelors of Science in Christian Education from the University of Northwestern-St. Paul and spent three years teaching pre-school at Berean Baptist Education Center along with various substitute teaching positions while raising her boys.

 Twyla started teaching at Legacy in 1978, just two years after it was founded.
 She has a BA in Elementary Education from Bethel University and a Master’s in Teaching and Learning from St. Mary’s University.
 Most recently Twyla was recognized for her outstanding work in the classroom by Minnesota Independent School Forum as an Honor Teacher Finalist for 2015.